 Do you have external links on your site?
 Links to PDFs?
 Advertisements for other websites?
 Ever wondered how many people click on these?
 Well, as they don’t lead to a page on your site you might assume that you cannot track them, however – you can!
-And it’s not too tricky to implement either.
+And the tracking is not too tricky to implement either.

 Event Tracking is found under the Content report area in Google Analytics and can be used to track anything from a simple click on a link to the time at which a video on site is paused.
 To track a link being clicked you need the following piece of simple code, customised to your chosen categories: